rails/rails/guides/source/active_record_basics.md

 Rails adopts the idea that if you configure your applications in the same way most of the time, then that way should be the default.
-Explicit configuration should be needed only in those cases where you can't follow the standard convention.
+Explicit configuration should be needed only in those cases where you can't follow the convention.

 To take advantage of convention over configuration in Active Record, there are some naming and schema conventions to follow.
 And in case you need to, it is possible to [override naming conventions](#overriding-the-naming-conventions).